My dog, Misty, was diagnosed with cataracts. I hope to educate fellow dog guardians about common eye problems in dogs.

 What are some of the eye conditions that are prevalent in dogs?
 Here are some that arise often, plaguing dogs and their owners.

-A dog which has a Cherry Eye usually has a red lump at the corner of the eye.
-This happens when there is a prolapse of the third eyelid, causing it to protrude or “fall out”.
-Dogs have two tear producing glands, one in the upper and the other in the lower eyelid,in the nictiating membrane.
-When the eyelid prolapses, it means that the moist tissue is exposed to air and other irritations.
+A dog that has a Cherry Eye usually has a red lump at the corner of the eye.
+This happens when there is a prolapse of the nictitans gland, a gland beneath the third eyelid that helps lubricate the eye.
+Such prolapse causes the third eyelid to protrude or “fall out.”

-The condition is not painful, but can cause dry eyes because the glands cannot produce tears.
-Irritation because of the exposure can result.
+The condition is not painful but can cause dry eyes because the glands cannot produce tears.
+Irritation because of exposure can result.

 There are two options for treatment.
 The third eyelid can be either replaced or the tear gland removed.
-Vets used to remove glands many years ago, but with the importance of tear production especially in the latter part of the dog’s life, more opt to replace the eyelid instead.
+Vets used to remove glands many years ago, but with the importance of tear production, especially in the latter part of the dog’s life, most opt to replace the eyelid instead.
 The veterinarian will offer the best course of treatment.

 Conjunctivitis may be caused by: